IntelRealSense/librealsense/examples/ar-advanced/readme.md

 }
 ```

-We also save the modified localization map to file path given by the command line inputs (if available):
+Finally, we also save the modified localization map to file path given by the command line inputs (if available):

 ```cpp
 // Export map to a raw file